Azasakhe/Netflix/FAQ-(Audio,-Video,-Subtitle,-Other).md

 - On Koki 19.x ATMOS tracks can be distinguished also from the label ATMOS in the audio language list.

 ## Other

+### How to try solve the problem with loading screen video buffering

+Usually this problem is related to:
+- Instability in the Netflix server
+- Not enough bandwidth to support playback
+- There is a unstable connection

+In addition the component used for playback the videos InputStream Adaptive add-on, currently has not implemented a stream buffering to compensate or eliminate these problems.

+Therefore possible solutions affect the quality of the image:

+- Limit the video resolution<br/>
+Open `Expert` settings, and on `Limit video stream resolution to` set 720P or lower
+- Lower the bitrate (can affect also the video resolution)<br/>
+Open InputStream Adaptive settings and set `Max.
+Bandwidth` to like 1000000/800000 or lower (could affect also the other add-ons)
+- Use a better Wi-Fi channel or change it to a wired connection (sometimes a simple reboot of the Router might solve the problem)
+- Try use a H.265 codec this codec use a lower bandwidth but is not available on all videos.<br/>
+Open `Expert` settings and enable VP9 or HEVC profile<br/>
+**WARNING! if not supported this could cause side effects like stuck Kodi or black screen etc.**

 ### How to set the automatic selection of a profile